How to Get Permanent Residency in Germany Through Marriage? A Complete Guide for German PR

 What are the interview questions for permanent residency in Germany?

 The interview will be about your past life in Germany with your spouse.
-For instance, questions may be about your social life, work, living situation, the documents you submitted, etc. It’s a standard procedure, and we recommend attending the interview confidently without becoming nervous.
+For instance, questions may be about your social life, work, living situation, the documents you submitted, etc. It’s a standard procedure, and you have to attend this just like normal.

-What other European country gives PR in 3 years, rather Germany?
+What other European country gives PR in 3 years, other than Germany?

-In order to get quick permanent residency based on your spouse in three years, Poland is also a good option for you.
-Poland allows you to apply for Polish permanent residency after completing three years of marriage.
+To get quick permanent residency based on your spouse in three years, Poland is also a good option for you.
+Poland allows you to apply for Polish PR after completing three years of marriage.
 Read more details in a related blog about Poland’s spouse-based PR.

-If I get divorced during the German PR application process, does it affect my decision?
+If I get divorced during the German PR application process, will it affect my decision?

 Disclaimer